 Dr. Henry Carl Peco, was born on April 11, 1906 in Acqua Viva Collecroce, Campobasso, Italy.
 He was the first born child of Felice and Mary Peco.
 He had 3 brothers; Caesar, Dan and John and 4 sisters; Mary, Mamie, Josephine and Catherine.
 His father immigrated to St. Thomas, Ontario in 1908.
 Dr. Peco and his mother followed on December 10th, 1910.
 Dr. Peco attended Holy Angels School and St. Thomas Collegiate Institute in St. Thomas.
-He attended Western University Medical School in London, Ontario and graduated in May of 1930.
+He attended Western University Medical School in London, Ontario.
+During the summer months, Dr. Peco worked in an iron foundry to earn money for his university education.
+He graduated in May of 1930.
 Dr. Peco interned at Brantford General Hospital from June of 1930 to June of 1931.

 Dr. Peco first practiced medicine in Scotland, Ontario from July of 1931 to December of 1932.
 Following this he returned to London and took a 3 month internship at Victoria Hospital.
 In May of 1933 Dr. Peco became the civilian medical officer for the Department of National Defense.
 He worked in relief camps at Longbranch, Ontario and Lac Suel Project at Hudson, Ontario from May of 1933 to May of 1935.
 Dr. Peco moved to Wallaceburg and worked in family medicine from May of 1935 until December of 1940.
 His office was located at 156 Duncan Street.